-Keystone spill in Kansas likely the largest in the pipeline's 11-year history
+Keystone spill in Kansas the largest in pipeline's 11-year history

-The release of an estimated 600,000 gallons of crude oil into a creek near Washington, Kansas, on Wednesday is the largest yet for the 11-year-old Keystone Pipeline, and potentially one of the largest onshore spills of oil or petroleum products in the U.S. since 2010.
+The release of an estimated 600,000 gallons of tar sands oil into a creek near Washington, Kansas, on Wednesday is the largest yet for the 11-year-old Keystone Pipeline, and potentially one of the largest onshore spills of oil or petroleum products in the U.S. since 2010.

 An estimated 14,000 barrels dumped into Mill Creek roughly 20 miles south of Steele City in Jefferson County, according to a report by TC Energy on Thursday, a single release that eclipses a combined 12,000 barrels spilled in separate incidents in 2017 and 2019.